 How to Detect If Your Water Is Breaking Prematurely

 Sponsored In about one in every ten pregnancies, your water could break too soon, leading to higher risk of infections.
-But modern technology is coming to the rescue.

 When you’re pregnant, the amniotic membrane protects your fetus up until labor.
 However, in approximately 8-10 percent of pregnancies, fetal membranes will rupture before your labor arrives.
 The closer to your due date, the easier the potential complications of premature rupture of fetal membranes (PROM) are to manage.